plone/training/docs/mastering-plone/about_mastering.md

 ## Trainers

-The following trainers have given trainings based on Mastering Plone:
+The following trainers have given trainings based on Mastering Plone development:

 Philip Bauer

 : Philip Bauer is a web developer from Munich who fell in love with Plone in 2005 and since then works almost exclusively with Plone.
   A historian by education he drifted towards creating websites in the 90's and founded the company [Starzel](https://www.starzel.de/) in 2000.
   He is a member of the Plone foundation, loves teaching and is dedicated to Open Source.
-  Among other Plone-related projects he started creating the Mastering Plone Training so that everyone can become a Plone-Developer.
+  Among other Plone related projects he started creating the Mastering Plone Development training so that everyone can become a Plone developer.

 Katja Süss